 The R Console tab appears in the group of the PyCharm tool windows.
 It enables executing R commands line by line similar to the console provided with the R installation.

 Code completion (Ctrl+Space) is available as you type commands in the R Console.
 You can preview the values of the declared variables and the execution results in the Variables area.

 Execute the current statement in the one-line console (Enter).

 Open the R Console History to preview the list of the executed commands.

 Open any file in the editor, then click this button.
 The location of the opened file will be set as the current directory for the current console tab.

 Open a new R Console tab.

 Help on executing R scripts.

-You can open several tabs of R console for different tasks.
+You can open several tabs in the R console for different tasks.
 To distinguish between the opened consoles, right-click any tab and enter a specific name.

-In this tool window, you can preview various graphs built with the R-specific data plotting libraries.
+In the Plots tab of the R Tools window, you can preview various graphs built with the R-specific data plotting libraries.
 The window displays all the graphs built within a single execution session that lasts until you close the R Console or explicitly terminate the process.
 The graphs are arranged one on a page.